VitaliyGaliy/rn_offline/README.md

 To test offline mode just turn off wi-fi on your mobile device.

 As for background minitoring internet connection and sending request there are some restrictions in ios.
-For background fetch and background task ios device has period of time from 15 to couple of hours for makin g only 1 request.
+For background fetch and background task ios device has period of time from 15 to couple of hours for making only 1 request.
 So I gues if user needs to send request as queckly as posible it is not the right way.